 If you use a paralegal who works for a firm that is a regulated legal services provider, you will have all of the protections available to the clients of the firm.

-A paralegal who does not work for a regulated firm is not regulated.
-If you use an unregulated paralegal and things go wrong, you will not have the same protections you would had you used a regulated lawyer.
-See our interactive chart to learn more.
+If you use a paralegal who does not work for a regulated firm and things go wrong, you will not have the same protections that you would have had if you had used a regulated firm.
+See our online problem tool to learn more.

 What can I do if I have a complaint about my paralegal?